google/bbr/README.md

 ## Checking the kernel installation

-Once the target test machine has finished rebooting, then ssh to the targert test machine and become root with sudo or equivalent.
+Once the target test machine has finished rebooting, then ssh to the target test machine and become root with sudo or equivalent.
 First check that the machine booted the kernel you built above: